 The Most Dangerous Intersection in Ohio is in Columbus

-According to our analysis, the most dangerous intersection in Ohio is in Columbus, on the corner of Cleveland Avenue & Morse Road.
-Columbus in general dominates our list of dangerous intersections – 24 of the top 50 are located in Ohio’s most populous state.
+According to our analysis, the most dangerous intersection in Ohio is in Columbus, at Cleveland Avenue & Morse Road.
+Columbus, in general, dominates our list of dangerous intersections – 24 of the top 50 are located in Ohio’s most populous state.

-This intersection in particular was home to 71 total crashes, leading to 52 minor injuries, 3 serious injuries, and 2 fatalities.
-At the southeast corner of the Forest Park East neighborhood, this intersection is the joining of two of the busiest major arterial roads in northeast Columbus.
+This intersection, in particular, was home to 71 total crashes, leading to 52 minor injuries, 3 serious injuries, and 2 fatalities.
+At the southeast corner of the Forest Park East neighborhood, this intersection joins two of the busiest major arterial roads in northeast Columbus.
 Arterial roads are those with wide lanes, high traffic, and speed limits that are more suited for highways than city streets – all major contributors to decreased road safety.

 Morse Road is a major east-west connector road, with 6 lanes of traffic and major businesses and shopping centers along its route.
 The constant stop-and-go of traffic, combined with vehicles entering and exiting these shopping centers, can be a major contributor to the high incidence of crashes here.

 Additionally, it is important to note that this intersection has an intricate layout when traveling westbound on Morse, with lanes widening and then shrinking to fit whatever lanes necessary to turn onto Cleveland Avenue.
 Three lanes widen suddenly to 6 for turning lanes, only to shrink immediately back to three lanes after passing Cleveland.
-This, combined with an incredibly large intersection area, may disorient newer drivers – as well as those who may be driving while distracted.
+This, combined with a huge intersection area, may disorient newer drivers – as well as those who may be driving while distracted.